 The goal of the HPB fellowship is to provide the fellow with the experience necessary for him/her to provide comprehensive, state-of-the-art medical and surgical care to patients with surgical diseases/disorders of the liver, pancreas, biliary tract and duodenum.
 This will include the ability to investigate, diagnose, recommend appropriate treatment options, perform operative procedures, and provide the pre- peri- and late postoperative care.

 The primary goals for the fellow can be broken down as follows:

-At Stanford University on the HPB/Surg Onc Services, the HPB fellow works predominantly with four surgeons: Dr. Jeffrey Norton, Dr. Brendan Visser, Dr. George Poultsides (Section Chief of Surgical Oncology), and Dr. Monica Dua.
-Dr. Visser serves as the fellowship director and Dr. Dua as the assistant program director.
+At Stanford University on the HPB/Surg Onc Services, the HPB fellow works predominantly with three surgeons: Dr. Brendan Visser, Dr. George Poultsides (Section Chief of Surgical Oncology), and Dr. Monica Dua.
+Dr. Visser serves as the fellowship director and Dr. Dua as the associate program director.
 This is a preceptor model, so at any given time the fellow works with one of the faculty members very closely in the OR, clinic, and on the ward.

 Research Component/Clinical Procedural and Patient Care Responsibilities